WireGuard

 Depending on your network, a lower MTU value can also make your WireGuard connection work.

 In certain cases larger MTU values can lead to unstable or intermittent connection because of unreliable Path MTU discovery (PMTU) along the route.
-Which may lead to situations where ICMP Ping works because of it's low packet size but most of TCP connections fail because of full MTU size utilization.
+Which may lead to situations where ICMP ping works because of its low packet size, but most of TCP connections fail because of full MTU size utilization.
+For example, an IPv6 connection has a higher packet overhead than IPv4, hence fragmentation may occur earlier with the same MTU value.

-It's worth checking link's MTU size on both Peers and other routers involved to determine the minimum value.
+It is worth checking the links MTU size on both peers and other routers involved to determine the minimum value.

 # ip link show